-The nature of urban combat, with its brutal, short-range fighting, has long resulted in combatants wishing for the ability to shoot around corners without exposing themselves to enemy fire.
+With its brutal, short-range fighting, the nature of urban combat has long resulted in combatants wishing for the ability to shoot around corners without exposing themselves to enemy fire.
 The CornerShot firearm accessory does exactly that, allowing the user to see—and shoot—from behind cover.
 The accessory is just one of many new technologies designed to benefit ground troops and give them an advantage against dug-in adversaries.

 From Krummlauf to CornerShot

-The Krummlauf was a failure, in part because the barrel quickly wore out, but more fundamentally because it was unrealistic to expect that such a minor gimmick—even a hundred of them—could help turn the tide of the war in favor of Germany.
+In part, the Krummlauf was a failure because the barrel quickly wore out, but more fundamentally because it was unrealistic to expect that such a minor gimmick—even a hundred of them—could help turn the tide of the war in favor of Germany.
 Although the United States and Soviet Union scooped up a variety of German “wonder weapons” after the war, the Krummlauf wasn’t one of them, and the concept went away for the next fifty years.

 Ironically, the next iteration of the cover-shooting concept came from Israel.
 In the early 2000s, Israeli counter-terrorism unit commander Lieutenant Colonel Amos Golan introduced his invention – the CornerShot.
 CornerShot was designed to do much the same thing as the Krummlauf, allowing troops (and SWAT teams) to engage targets from behind cover, but with several marked differences.

 CornerShot is a great example of moving past a failed answer to a problem and tackling it in a new and unique way.
-The system has reportedly already been used in counter-terror operations of the post-9/11 era, and the growing urbanization of modern warfare will probably ensure that it, or something like it, will continue to serve ground forces worldwide for decades to come.
+The system has reportedly already been used in counter-terror operations of the post-9/11 era.
+The growing urbanization of modern warfare will probably ensure that it, or something like it, will continue to serve ground forces worldwide for decades to come.